 Who should attend?

 - Gain an appreciation of the distinctive features of applying biotechnology and metabolic engineering in large scale, industrial projects.

 - Survey the tools used in industrial biotechnology, and learn how systems approaches – in both biology and engineering – interact to define and provide direction for experimentation.

 - Develop an historical perspective on the field, and a practical perspective gleaned from exposure to both successful and unsuccessful endeavors.

 - Through case studies, understand the interplay between biology, engineering, and economic requirements, and how both theoretical and empirical approaches are used to move projects forward.

-- Individuals considering entering this area
+- At-the-bench metabolic engineers and individuals considering entering this area

 - Management personnel seeking to understand the unique context of industrial biotechnological projects